ghimiresdp/python-notes/c07_oop/Chapter 7.1 oop.md

 Classes are made up of the following building blocks:

 - **Attributes**
   - Class Attributes
   - Instance Attributes
 - **Methods**
   - Instance Methods (Bounded to the instance)
   - Class Methods (Bounded to the class)
   - Static Methods (Unbounded methods)
-    - Initializer method (called upon creaton of the instance)
+  - Initializer method (called upon creation of the instance)
 - **Instance**

 ### Attributes, Methods, and the `self` parameter